 03

-Operating in environments where identity, affiliation, and intent are actively being collected, analyzed, and exploited.
+Navigating operating environments where identity, affiliation, and intent are actively being collected, analyzed, and exploited.

 04